 7.9 Low-Re k-epsilon models

-There are many low- turbulence models for
+There are many low-

 CFD simulations where the cells near the solid walls are sufficiently